-- The teacher or staff member reasonably believes the safety of the student or of any other person is at serious and imminent risk; and - The restraint used is reasonable and proportionate in the circumstances.
+- the teacher or staff member reasonably believes the safety of the student or of any other person is at serious and imminent risk; and - the restraint used is reasonable and proportionate in the circumstances.

-Under the Rules, which came into force on 15 August 2017, schools now need to notify, using the Incident of Physical Restraint (IPR form), the Ministry of Education and the employer (board of trustees, sponsor of a partnership school kura hourua, or manager of a private school) each time physical restraint is used.
+Under the rules, which came into force on 15 August 2017, schools need to notify the Ministry of Education and the employer (board of trustees, sponsor of a partnership school kura hourua, or manager of a private school) each time physical restraint is used.
 This new requirement will allow us to provide appropriate support to schools and students, and update the rules and guidelines if needed to address emerging issues.